Hen Municipality

 Hen is a former municipality in Møre og Romsdal county, Norway.
 The 245.5 km2 municipality existed from 1902 until its dissolution in 1964.
-Hen encompassed the valleys extending to the south and east of the Isfjorden in the northeastern part of the present-day Rauma Municipality.
-The administrative center of Hen was the village of Isfjorden.
+The area is now part of Rauma Municipality in the traditional district of Romsdal.
+The administrative centre was the village of Isfjorden.
 The area of Hen Municipality is still a parish within the municipality of Rauma.
 The parish has one church, Hen Church, located in Isfjorden.